Resonant circuit

 Setup

-The purpose of this tutorial is to illustrate the usage of preCICE to couple MATLAB code.
-Two different MATLAB solvers will be coupled to simulate a two-element LC circuit.
-This type of circuit consists of a very simple system with one inductor and one capacitor:
+Two different solvers are coupled to simulate a two-element LC circuit.
+This type of circuit consists of a simple system with one inductor and one capacitor:

 The circuit is described by the following system of ODEs: